Nambour

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Nambour has a median taxpayer income of $44,954 and an average income of $55,417 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is below the national average, with Rest of Qld's median income being $53,146 and average income $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $49,409 (median) and $60,909 (average).
-Census 2021 income data shows household, family and personal incomes in Nambour all fall between the 15th and 17th percentiles nationally.
-Income analysis reveals that 30.4% of Nambour's community earns between $1,500 - 2,999 (4,093 individuals), similar to the broader area where 31.7% falls within this range.
-Housing affordability pressures are severe in Nambour, with only 78.2% of income remaining, ranking at the 11th percentile.
+The median taxpayer income in Nambour is $44,954, with an average of $55,417, based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than the national average and contrasts with Rest of Qld's median income of $53,146 and average income of $66,593.
+By September 2025, estimates suggest the median income will be approximately $49,409 and the average will be around $60,909, accounting for a Wage Price Index growth of 9.91% since financial year 2023.
+According to Census 2021 data, incomes in Nambour fall between the 15th and 17th percentiles nationally for households, families, and individuals.
+Income analysis shows that 30.4% of Nambour's community earns within the $1,500 - $2,999 band (4,094 individuals), which is similar to the broader area where 31.7% falls into this range.
+Housing affordability pressures are severe in Nambour, with only 78.2% of income remaining after housing costs, ranking at the 11th percentile nationally.

 Frequently Asked Questions - Income